-The annual base salary for a "Master" teacher will be \$85,000.
-Teachers selected for this position will receive a stipend differential based on their annual base salary in order to reach \$85,000.
-These stipend compensation amounts shall be included in base pay, or otherwise considered as part of the teacher's annualized salary, for retirement purposes.
+A teacher selected for this position will receive a stipend differential based on his or her annual base salary in order to reach the salary of the position.
+These stipend amounts shall be included in base pay, or otherwise considered as part of the teacher's annualized salary, for retirement purposes.

 Master teachers must possess an initial or professional license.
+Normally, an appointment as a Master teacher is for a maximum of two consecutive years.